badadarr/badadarr/README.md

 ### I'm Badar👋

-* I'm a Software Engineer 👨🏻‍💻  & Electrical Engineer ⚡️💡
+* I'm Junior Software Engineer 👨🏻‍💻  & Junior Electrical Engineer ⚡️💡
 * Robotik Technical n Drone Lovers 🤖<-->🚁 , Have a competition Robotics in FRC and FGC
 * I'm being coder since at 13 y.o using C++
 * Build something new technology using Arduino 💻